LectronPusher/markdown-share-preview/README.md

     Log in to Windows, then search for "CAEN VNC" in the "appsanywhere" page that automatically opens.
-Click the green launch button, then the second big green launch button in the cloudpaging player window.
-    It will open a small window asking for your log in.
+Click the green launch button, then the second big green launch button in the 'Cloudpaging Player' window.
+It will open a small window asking for your login.
 Enter it, then log in again to access the Linux desktop!

 #### [Remote login!](https://caen.engin.umich.edu/connect/linux-login-service/)

-You can still log into the CAEN Linux environment if you're not on campus, however you will need to use two-factor authentication with Duo every single time you access, which gets annoying.
+You can still log into the CAEN Linux environment if you're not on campus, however you will need to use two-factor authentication with Duo every single time you access the environment, which gets annoying.
 These tutorials will show you how to access either the desktop through VNC or the terminal through SSH.

 - [Log in to a desktop via VNC](https://teamdynamix.umich.edu/TDClient/76/Portal/KB/ArticleDet?ID=4999)
 - [Log in to a terminal via SSH](https://teamdynamix.umich.edu/TDClient/76/Portal/KB/ArticleDet?ID=5002)
-  - And don't forget to set up an ssh config file (see below)
+  - And don't forget to set up an SSH config file (see below)

 #### [Visual Studio Code!](https://code.visualstudio.com/docs/remote/ssh#_installation)